 Qualitative data is also called categorical data since this data can be grouped according to categories.

-It’s pretty easy to understand the difference between qualitative and quantitative data, qualitative data does not include numbers in its definition of traits whereas quantitative data is all about numbers.
+It’s pretty easy to understand the difference between qualitative and quantitative data.
+It does not include numbers in its traits definition, whereas quantitative data is all about numbers.

 - Females have brown, black, blonde, and red hair (qualitative).

 Quantitative data is any quantifiable information that can be used for mathematical calculation or statistical analysis.
 This form of data helps in making real-life decisions based on mathematical derivations.
 Quantitative data is used to answer questions like How many?
 How often?
 How much?
 This data can be validated and verified.
 In statistical analysis, distinguishing between categorical data and numerical data is essential, as categorical data involves distinct categories or labels, while numerical data consists of measurable quantities.

 To better understand the concept of qualitative and quantitative data, it’s best to observe examples of particular datasets and how they can be defined.
 The following are examples of quantitative data.

 - There are four cakes and three muffins kept in the basket (quantitative).